craigargh/cfg-python/slides/session_3.md

 ----

-There are operators to combine multiple checks
+There are logical operators to combine multiple checks

 Python | What it does
 ---|---